 There are many aspects of market management which will have to be attended find volunteers to accomplish them.
-To keep things simple, let us assume that you have decided to hire a Market Master.
+To keep things simple, let us assume that you have decided to hire a Market Manager.

-The primary things for the Market Master to attend to are: recruiting farmers, promotion and advertising, and day-to-day operation.
+The primary things for the Market Manager to attend to are: recruiting farmers, promotion and advertising, and day-to-day operation.
 Daily operation includes pricing, space allocation, and if your market is purely a retail market for fresh, local farm products, that only those are sold.
 Since disputes are likely to arise, set up an independent appeals committee before the market opens.
-This committee could be composed of vendors, directors, and the Market Master.
+This committee could be composed of vendors, directors, and the Market Manager.

 To have a farmers market you have to have farmers.
 If no farmers are already in your midst, notify them several months before opening day.
 Farmers plan their markets when they order seeds.
 For best results, contact them then.

 Your market research should have helped you identify potential vendors.
 Get in touch with them and find out if they will come.
 If you are having trouble locating farmers, contact your state or county Cooperative Extension Service, Farm Bureau, or Department of Agriculture.
 These agencies usually have newsletters.
 Ask them to put in a "call for farmers."
 Other grower associations in your state should also be willing to help you identify appropriate farmers to contact.
 If you have a farmers' market organization, work with them